MUSIC IN THE BRIDGE BENEFICE

 The range of music which the choir sang was wide and varied, ranging from the 16th- to the 21st-centuries, including works by American, European, African and Russian composers, always sung in the original languages (including Russian, church Slavonic and African click languages).

 And our activities didn't stop during lockdowns and church closures.
-We continued to provide music for our online services and events, and for our in-person services in church (when live singing hasn't been allowed) by learning and recording something new every week.
+We continued to provide music for our online services and events, and between lockdowns for our services in church when live singing wasn't allowed, by learning and recording something new every week.

 Our Good Friday Liturgies and our Services of Lessons and Carols have been broadcast on local radio.
-In fact, our Good Friday Service 2021 will be available to watch and listen to online (via this website and on our YouTube channel), in person in St Mary's Church, Sturminster Marshall at 2.00pm on Good Friday, and on Radio Wimborne "live" at 3.00pm on Good Friday, and thereafter on their "listen again" feature.
-The choir have rehearsed and recorded themselves individually in their own homes in order to produce a stunning performance.
-This will be their last musical outing as the Bridge Benefice Choir.
+Our Service of Lessons & Carols 2020 was watched by over 700 people.
+In fact, our Good Friday Service 2021 is still available to watch and listen to on our YouTube channel, and on Radio Wimborne via their "listen again" feature.
+Members of the choir rehearsed and recorded themselves individually in their own homes in order to produce a stunning performance.
+This was their last musical outing as the Bridge Benefice Choir.

 But all is not lost . . .

 . . . because the members of the choir have decided to keep making music.
-From 1st May 2021 they will be known as the Dorset Bridge Choir and will continue to rehearse and perform beautiful music.
-The choir will have no formal affiliation to the church, but of course there may be times when they perform in our church buildings.
-In fact, we were getting ready to give a concert of fabulous music - all UK first performances - in St Mary's when the first lockdown was announced.
+Since 1st May 2021 they are now known as the Dorset Bridge Choir and will continue to rehearse and perform beautiful music.
+The choir will have no affiliation to any church.
+We were getting ready to give a concert of fabulous music - all UK first performances - when the first lockdown was announced.
 THIS CONCERT WILL HAPPEN!
 Once it is safe for us all to meet together and sing, we will resume rehearsals.

 Let's celebrate what we have achieved, both before and during Covid.
 Here are a few examples for you to enjoy.
 Click to listen.